 The 2017-18 Ruth Easton New Play Series will feature three Twin Cities playwrights (Kira Obolensky, John Olive, and Harrison David Rivers).
 The line-up:

-The Overcoat: a musical for non musical people by Kira Obolensky
+The Overcoat: A Low-Fi Musical by Kira Obolensky

 Monday, December 4 & Tuesday, December 5, 2017 at 7 p.m.